jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Book I: A New Identity

-- we think we create new technology. the realization that makes our present and future make more sense is that at some point technology started to create us.

-- see our lives/jobs not as bro vs fighting over tech to advance their genes but as on independent (tech) ecosystem that we harness/car for, like a farmer from foraging to farming.

-- identity shift as genetic shift!

-- Take a moment to list three tools you rely on daily.
-For each, ask: How did this tool change the way I solve a problem?
-What would happen if I lost it tomorrow?
-Which new tool could replace or augment it tomorrow?”

-- why does evolution favor bigger organism, until a high pressure/extinction event?

 ## Back Page Summary

 Who are you?
 What truly defines your identity in this age of massive technological change?